abpframework/abp/docs/en/Community-Articles/2020-08-31-Adding-User-Navigation-In-Suite/POST.md

 In this post, I'll show you how to add the user entity as a navigation property in your new entity, by the help of the ABP Suite.

-> This article uses the MVC UI, but the same steps are applicable to the Angular UI.
+> In the sample project MVC UI is used, but the same steps are applicable to the Angular UI as well.

 ## Code Generation